NiharikaNikku/CODETECH-task2/README.md

 **KEY ACTIVITIES**
 Visualization

 Data manipulation and analysis

 Clustring the datasets

 **TECHNOLOGIES USED**
-Machinelearning:To improve database management, cataloging, and metadata management:
+Machinelearning:To improve database management, cataloging, and metadata management

-Pandas:Used for data manipulation and analysis Matplotlib:Employed for creating static,animated,and interactive visualization Numpy:Working with arrays
+Pandas:Used for data manipulation and analysis

+Matplotlib:Employed for creating static,animated,and interactive visualization

+Numpy:Working with arrays